 Q3: Can I sell my house for cash if it needs major repairs?

 Absolutely.
-That’s actually what many of these investors prefer—they buy “as-is” properties all the time.
+That’s actually what many of these investors prefer.
+They buy “as-is” properties all the time.
+Foundation issues, roof problems, outdated everything?
+They’ve seen it all.

 Q4: Are there cash buyers in Upper Arlington?